chicken stir fry served over rice in a black bowl with chop sticks

 Cooking Instructions

-• In a warmed 12 inch heavy bottomed skillet, pour enough sesame oil to cover the bottom.
-Add the celery and red pepper to the skillet and sauté on medium high heat, stirring frequently until they are no longer crisp.
+• In a warmed large heavy bottomed skillet on medium high heat, pour enough sesame oil to cover the bottom.
+Add the celery and red pepper to the skillet and sauté on medium high heat, stirring frequently until they are no longer crunchy crisp.
+It will take about 5 minutes.

 • Add the scallions and garlic to the skillet and mix them in well until they soften a bit.
 This will only take a minute or two.